Indonesian Prez asks people to stay at home despite surge in Omicron cases - ExBulletin

 The majority of Omicron cases were imported cases brought by international travelers returning from Saudi Arabia, Turkey, the United States, Malaysia and the United Arab Emirates.

-On Tuesday, Indonesia confirmed a total of 1,362 new cases of Covid-19, the biggest one-day increase since October last year, amid the spread of the Omicron variant in the archipelago.
+On Tuesday, Indonesia confirmed a total of 1,362 new cases of Covid-19, the biggest single-day increase since October last year, amid the spread of the Omicron variant in the archipelago.

 With this increase, the number of infections in the country rose to 4,273,783, the health ministry said.